October 27 – November 4, 2019

 Nine Days and Eight Nights

-This trip is sold out for this year.
-If you are interested in Oaxaca 2020, please Contact Us and tell us that you would like to reserve a place for next year.
+This trip is sold out for this season.
+If you are interested in Oaxaca 2020, please Contact Us and tell us that you would like to reserve a place for next season.

 HIGHLIGHTS OF THIS TRIP